jrief/django-formset/docs/source/buttons.rst

 Submit Button Controls
 ======================

 In HTML each form must be submitted through a user defined action.
-This usually is done using either an input field, or a button with type submit.
+This normally is done using either an input field, or a button with type submit.
 This button must be placed inside the form.

 **django-formset** has a different approach.
 Submit buttons shall be able to do much more than just triggering an event, which then proceeds with an action on the form.
 They can perform a whole chain